sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 ### Task 7: Push images to Azure Container Registry

-To run containers in a remote environment, you will typically push images to a Docker registry, where you can store and distribute images.
-Each service will have a repository that can be pushed to and pulled from with Docker commands.
-Azure Container Registry (ACR) is a managed private Docker registry service based on Docker Registry v2.

 In this task, you will push images to your ACR account, version images with tagging, and setup continuous integration (CI) to build future versions of your containers and push them to ACR automatically.